The Australian musician brings tracks from his latest album Run Fast Sleep Naked to the UK for the first time this October.

-Set and written in the 1960s, A Day in the Death of Joe Egg tells the story of Bri and Sheila, who have been struggling to care for Josephine, their 10-year-old disabled daughter.
+Set and written in the 1960s – and now open at London’s Trafalgar Studios – A Day in the Death of Joe Egg tells the story of Bri and Sheila, who have been struggling to care for Josephine, their 10-year-old disabled daughter.

 Sheila finds release through joining an amateur drama group, leaving Bri increasingly frustrated and paranoid that his wife is having an affair.